Skip to content

 Replat piste (go straight at 0.31 towards Replat rope tow)

-Replat rope tow linking the Montchavin sector
+Replat rope tow

 After the Replat tow go straight on and a little left over the flat section to the top of the Mont Blanc piste.
 Whether you go left or right here makes little difference – both runs meet at the bottom near the restaurant.
 The right side is the main Mont Blanc piste – on the left is Dos Rond – but they both converge at the bottom near the cafe and base of the Dos Rond chair.

-Mont Blanc piste to Montchavin – the best blue piste in La Plagne?
+The Mont Blanc piste to Montchavin

 Go past the cafe on the right and, when the run naturally drops to your left, follow this piste.
 You’re now on the Mont Blanc which, if you follow it in its entirety, will take all you the way down to Montchavin – a full 1km drop in altitude and a thigh-burning 7km total distance.
 It’s one of the most fun runs in La Plagne with jaw-dropping views over the Isère valley towards Mont Blanc in the distance.
 You may end up straying onto other pistes by accident trying to follow Mont Blanc but, as a rule, the steeper runs here tend to criss-cross more vertically off the sides of the motorway through the trees.
 If in doubt, always stick to the more gentle traverses through the forest.

-The Mont Blanc blue piste – best pistes La Plagne
+The Mont Blanc blue piste

 Getting back out of Montchavin